 ELCI: Electrical Leakage Circuit Interrupter

-The wire should be triplex, marine rated UL 1426 boat cable http://ulstandardsinfonet.ul.com/scopes/1426.html.
-This cable contains three wires, the black, white and green.
-See the cable here http://www.go2marine.com/product.do?no=16027F&WT.mc_id=gb1.
+The wire should be triplex marine rated boat cable.
+This is an example of Triplex boat cable http://www.ancorproducts.com/en/131370 (this is not an endorseent of Ancor products.
+It is cited only as an example) This cable contains three wires, the black, white and green.
 This looks very much like standard romex cable used in homes but is much better suited for the marine environment.
 In addition to meeting all the chemical and oil resistance requirements, it is stranded tinned copper, which is very corrosion resistant.
 It is rated for 600V.
 Additionally, the outer plastic sheathing is abrasion resistant.
 This is the only wire the Coast Guard allows to be used without grommets or other abrasion protection where it passes through holes in bulkheads or other structure.
 However, you should still provide this protection for safety.

 Before you start wiring the boat you should be aware of several problems that can occur.
 If the green wire is connected to the ground on the engine block, as it should be, along with the DC ground, then it is possible for stray DC currents to exist on the metal fittings in the boat.
 These DC currents are not enough to cause a shock or fire hazard, or trip any breakers, but they will result in galvanic corrosion.

-There is another solution, but it's more expensive.
+There is another solution, but it's a more expensive.
 It's an isolation transformer.